Crocker was the representative for Massachusetts’s 10th congressional district and was a Republican. He served from 1873 to 1875.

-From Feb 1872 to Dec 1874, Crocker missed 283 of 589 roll call votes, which is 48.0%.
-This is worse than the median of 22.3% among the lifetime records of representatives serving in Dec 1874.
+From Feb 1872 to Dec 1874, Crocker missed 310 of 617 roll call votes, which is 50.2%.
+This is much worse than the median of 22.4% among the lifetime records of representatives serving in Dec 1874.
 The chart below reports missed votes over time.

 |Dec 1874-Mar 1875||10||6||60.0%||91st|

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.